MatteoRigoni/BlazorServerCleanArchitectureTemplate/README.md

 ### Application
 The application layer depends on the Domain layer and acts as a bridge between the Domain layer and external layers such as Persistence or Presentations layer.
 This layer contains business services, DTOs, Commands, Queries, etc.

+The Repositories folder contains interfaces such as IUnitOfWork, IGenericRepository, and other domain-specific interfaces such as IStadiumRepository, etc. These interfaces define methods to read and update data.